 [Photo: valedictorian Bianca Phillips from article: Gifted adults: Is high ability a pass to success and eminence?]

 Some related articles:

-Talented, But Insecure [from the site of my main book: “Developing Multiple Talents”]
+Talented, But Insecure [from my main book: “Developing Multiple Talents”]

 Also see my site with multiple articles and programs Anxiety Relief Solutions